 Closing costs are fees charged by the mortgage company for funding and processing the loan.
 You will be charged for items such as your credit report ($20-$35), loan application fee ($200-$400) and a loan origination fee (2%-5% of the sales price)

-Closing costs vary from lender to lender so it’s a good idea to get a loan estimate from at least 3 lenders.
+Closing costs vary from lender to lender, so it’s a good idea to get a loan estimate from at least three lenders.
 This will ensure you’re getting a competitive interest rate and closing costs.

-The most common is a 5/1 ARM, where the first 5 years of the loan you have a low interest rate then the rate increases every year.
-This is a good option for homebuyers than do not plan on staying in the home for at least 5 years.
+The most common is a 5/1 ARM, where the first five years of the loan you have a low-interest rate than the rate increases every year.
+This is a good option for homebuyers who don’t plan on staying in the home for at least five years.

 What You Need to Get a Mortgage?

-Now that you know what a mortgage is, you are probably wanting to know what you need to qualify for a mortgage.
+Now that you know what a mortgage is, you probably want to know what you need to qualify for a mortgage.

 1. You Need Steady Income

-If you are a 1099 employee that is paid commissions or by the job, the lender will need 2 full years of tax returns.
-They will take the average income you have made in the last 2 years to use as your income.
+If you are a 1099 employee that is paid commissions or by the job, the lender will need two full years of tax returns.
+They will take the average income you have made in the last two years to use as your income.

 Your debt-to-income ratio, or DTI ratio, is the amount of your monthly income that is going towards debt.

 For example, if your monthly income is $5,000 per month, and you have a $200 credit card payment, $400 car payment, and your estimated mortgage payment is $1400.
 The total debt payments are $2,000, which is 40% of your income.